US International Development Finance Corporation (DFC)

 The DFC's annual reporting and Congressional Budget Justification documents provide public information on corridor investment allocations, safeguard compliance assessments, and development impact claims.
 Our analysis of these public disclosures provides independent fact-checking that serves both congressional oversight and public accountability.
 Where DFC claims of development impact are supported by our independent evidence, we document this confirmation.
 Where claims are unsupported or contradicted, we document discrepancies that warrant further scrutiny.

 The US DFC's safeguard framework, inherited and adapted from OPIC (its predecessor institution), establishes environmental and social requirements for financed projects.
 These requirements include environmental impact assessment, labour standards compliance, community consultation, and grievance mechanisms.
-For the corridor — representing the DFC's largest African commitment at over $1.6 billion — the adequacy of safeguard implementation has implications that extend far beyond this single investment.
+For Lobito, the clearest rail-specific DFC disclosure is the up-to-$553 million LAR loan; wider DFC exposure should be counted only by specific transaction and status.

 Our assessment of DFC safeguard performance examines both the framework's design and its implementation.
 Framework design is relatively robust, incorporating IFC Performance Standards by reference.
 Implementation, however, depends on monitoring capacity that may be stretched by the scale and complexity of corridor investment.
 The DFC's office of accountability provides a complaints mechanism, but its effectiveness for communities in remote DRC and Zambian locations with limited English proficiency and internet access has not been tested.